othema/termaudio/README.md

 # termaudio v0.2
-A lightweight YouTube audio player for your terminal.
+A lightweight YouTube audio player for the linux terminal.

 ## Install
 ### Debian Install